Key concepts

 Affiliation

-An affiliation denotes a relationship you have with a third-party.
+An affiliation represents your relationship with a third party.

 Categorization rule

-Categorization rules are predefined criteria or conditions used to automatically sort, classify, or group transactions into specific categories based on predefined conditions.
+Categorization rules automatically classify transactions into specific categories based on predefined conditions.

 Entity